 “You know, the product (or service) of company XYZ broke down the other day.
 But when I contacted the company, they did everything possible to solve the problem in a fast and friendly manner and now it is fixed.
 I understand problems can happen, but I feel that this company is taking care of me.”

-Anticipate the needs for recovery
+Accept and Anticipate the Need for Recovery

 4. Own the problem

-5. Fix The Problem
+5. Fix the problem

 6. Provide assurance